metauni/metauni.github.io/about/index.md

 Universities are large bureaucratic solutions to a set of problems of how to coordinate lecturers, students, knowledge, research, certification of job readiness and physical infrastructure.
 Some of these, like certification of job readiness and physical infrastructure, metauni is not concerned with at all.
 For the remaining items, our observation is that new technology, particularly the Internet maturing enough to support vibrant virtual worlds full of people and artificial intelligence, has allowed for these coordination problems to be solved in a new and better way.

 Metauni is a contraction mapping iterating towards one of the fixed points in this newly enlarged space.

-## Seminar-first

-Metauni is a seminar-first institution.
-Seminars are live social events, where a small group of people work towards understanding a topic.
-They are about a personal journey, which unfolds over years.
-As an institution, our primary goal is to **make metauni seminars great**.
-We view classes, replays, AI agents and our code infrastructure as ways to servie that mission: for example, our class on algebraic geometry raised the general level of geometry knowledge in the community, which has helped those attending the [Singular Learning Theory](https://metauni.org/slt) seminar.

 ## Not always free